DorienP/brundage-demo-react/README.md

 Further plans to develop would be:
 - Restructure DOM with Components
-- Reduce WET code in the request methods
+- Refactor WET code in the request methods

 ## Available Scripts